-In yet another summary of the situation, published in 1968, we find these words:
+Finally, here is yet another summary of the situation, published in 1968:

 The most ambitious effort to construct an operating grammar is being made by a group at MITRE, concerned with English-like communication in command and control computer systems.
 It is no accident that Noam Chomsky, the major theorist in all of American linguistics, is located at MIT.

-Indeed, throughout this period, the connection between this MITRE project and MIT remained strong and, according to Donald Walker's biographer, at least 10 MIT linguistics students 'played a key role, often spending their summers at MITRE'.
+Throughout this period, the connection between this MITRE project and MIT remained strong.
+According to Donald Walker's biographer, at least 10 MIT linguistics students 'played a key role, often spending their summers at MITRE'.
 All of these would have probably been Chomsky's students at some stage.

 Here are two snapshots from one of these papers:

 Both papers concern the 'development of a program to establish natural language as an operational language for command and control.'
-Both papers share the same forward:
+And both share the same forward:

 For a while, the Air Force was convinced that supporting pure research in generative grammar was a national priority, and we all tried to convince ourselves that taking Air Force money for such purposes was consistent with our consciences, possibly even a benign subversion of the military-industrial complex.

 Maybe Chomsky, too, managed to persuade himself that working on this project was somehow consistent with his anti-militarist conscience.
-But he would surely have felt uncomfortable had his linguistic research in real life helped the military to develop an ‘operational language for command and control’.
+But he would surely have felt uncomfortable had his linguistic research in real life helped the military to accomplish what they wanted, which was an ‘operational language for command and control’.

 After a couple of years of involvement with the MITRE Corporation, Chomsky seems to have had enough.
 As he said later about this period, 'I couldn’t look myself in the mirror any more' and, from 1965, he threw himself into political activism in a determined attempt to halt the war in Vietnam.

-From then on, as Chomsky’s political positions became more publicly known, he modified his linguistic theories in only one direction: never toward greater realism, always toward greater abstraction.
-Instead of studying languages, he focused exclusively on Universal Grammar.
+From then on, as Chomsky’s political positions became more publicly known, whenever he modified his linguistic theories he did so only in one direction: never toward greater realism, always toward what Adele Goldberg has rightly described as 'ever-increasing layers of abstractness'.
+Instead of studying languages, Chomsky focused exclusively on something of his own making - Universal Grammar.
 Since this could not be precisely specified, Chomsky’s approach had one great advantage.
-Never again would the US military imagine they could use his work to develop systems of computerised command and control.
-Unfortunately, it also had the disadvantage of creating models with little apparent relevance to what the rest of us term ‘language’, offering few insights into how language might have evolved in the past or how it is continuously being created and re-created by speakers today.
+It soon became clear that nothing worked, or could possibly work.
+Once this realization sank in, Chomsky the activist was safe.
+Never again would the US military imagine they could use his work to develop systems of computerized command and control.
+Unfortunately, this same abstractness meant that his models had little apparent relevance to what the rest of us term ‘language’, offering few insights into how language might have evolved in the past or how it is continuously being created and re-created by speakers today.